-Describing longstanding US-South Korea war games as “inappropriate” and “provocative,” and decrying the cost of the six-hour flight required for Guam-based bombers to participate, US President Donald Trump seemed to suggest he was ready to scrap them entirely as today’s historic US-North Korean summit came to an end in Singapore.
+Describing longstanding US-South Korea war games as “inappropriate” and “provocative,” US President Donald Trump seemed to suggest he was ready to scrap them entirely as today’s historic US-North Korean summit came to an end in Singapore.

-The suggestion was one of several nuggets not included in the official document signed by Trump and Kim Jong Un to emerge at a discursive hour-long press conference that included digs at past US administrations, a bizarrely propagandistic video that he repeatedly assured reporters North Korea loved, and plenty of self-assured bluster.
+The suggestion was one of several nuggets not included in the official document signed by Trump and Kim Jong Un to emerge at a discursive hour-long press conference that included digs at past US administrations, and a bizarrely propagandistic video that he repeatedly assured reporters North Korea loved.

 Citing Kim’s avowed “unwavering commitment to complete denuclearization,” Trump went so far as to say he believed Kim would start the process as soon as he landed back home.
 “I believe he will start this process right away,” he said.